StasonJatham/daniel/content/status.md

 ### Requirements

-- Complies with my legal and security requirements for open source software
+- Complies with Twitter's legal and security requirements for open source software
-- Contains the appropriate open source category header in the repository's README file
+- Contains the appropriate Twitter open source category header in the repository's README file
-- Is maintained by a Exploit.to engineering team
+- Is maintained by a Twitter engineering team
 - Issues and PR's managed in GitHub
 - For additional details on support options, see the Open Source Support Policy
 - An automated release pipeline